Helmeted manakin: Taxonomy

 The helmeted manakin was formally described in 1823 by the German naturalist Hinrich Lichtenstein from specimens collected near São Paulo in Brazil.
 He coined the binomial name Pipra galeata.

 The helmeted manakin was placed together with the critically endangered Araripe manakin in the genus Antilophia that was introduced by Ludwig Reichenbach in 1850.
 Antilophia were considered very closely related to Chiroxiphia, another genus of manakin which inhabit rainforests in Central and South America, and there is possible hybridization between them.
 Therefore, the two species were transferred to the genus Chiroxiphia.
 The helmeted manakin is monotypic: no subspecies are recognised.

 Description

-The helmeted manakin has sexually dysmorphic plumage.
+The helmeted manakin has sexually dimorphic plumage.
 Both males and females are adorned with a feathered crest at the crown of the head.
 Females and immature males sport a uniform dull-green plumage similar to other female Pipridae.
 Males are a glossy black with a striking red crest that stretches across the mantle, nape and crown.
 Subadult males have green plumage with the characteristic black and red colors of the adult male sprouting up in patches.

 The helmeted manakin has a sonorous song that has been likened to that of a cotinga.
 The male song is a whistle composed of eight notes.
 The song is loud enough to be perceived by the human ear up to 100m away in the forest.
 Males sing year-round, but song-intensity is highest from July to November.